Sv443/BetterYTM/src/dev/discoveries.md

 The problem comes from "YT video songs" having wildly inconsistent titles.
 Usually (but not always!) the artist is actually the name of the uploader's channel and the actual song artist is included in the video title, separated from the song name by a hyphen.
 This makes fetching the lyrics URL consistently and with a tiny error margin basically impossible.

 **Detecting the difference:**
-For "YT video songs" the selector `ytmusic-player` has an attribute `video-mode_`, for "YTM songs" it doesn't exist.
+For "YT video songs" the selector `ytmusic-player` has an attribute `video-mode`, for "YTM songs" it doesn't exist.

 <br>

 ### Song thumbnails on YTM:
 The [difference between YT and YTM songs](#difference-between-yt-songs-and-ytm-songs) also extends to thumbnails.
 I've noticed "YT video songs" load their thumbs from `i.ytimg.com`, while "YTM songs" load theirs from `*.googleusercontent.com`
-This is about the only reliable way I've found to discern the two without relying on subtle DOM differences like I had to do with the currently active song.
+This is about the only reliable way I've found to discern the two without having to rely on subtle DOM differences like I had to do with the currently active song.

 <br>